Category Archives: Q-S

 Street-Scene-ENOOriginal London Cast, 1989 (JAY, 2CDs) 4 out of 5 stars (4 / 5) It took more than 40 years for Street Scene to be introduced to British audiences, courtesy of the English National Opera.
 Conductor Carl Davis put together a cast that’s stronger on singing than emoting, as most opera-house casts are.
 It doesn’t help that this show calls for all sorts of accents from the characters, because it’s set in a New York City tenement that houses people of various ethnicities.
 But if some of the singers in supporting roles struggle with Langston Hughes’ lyrics, the leads are intelligible and sing like angels.
 Kurt Weill worked in a number of musical modes when composing this score; for example, “Moon-faced, Starry-Eyed” is his quite good notion of a jitterbug, performed here by Philip Day and Catherine Zeta-Jones.
 The other principals include Kristine Ciesinski, Janis Kelly, Bonaventura Bottone, and Richard van Allen as the four characters caught up in the plot’s climactic turn of events.
 They variously get to sing some truly exquisite arias, such as the poignant “Lonely House” and the equally stunning “What Good Would the Moon Be?”
 Because sections of Street Scene are melodramatic and/or sentimental, the piece as a whole may now seem dated — but the music isn’t.
 And when two nursemaids sing a lullaby to their charges about the horrible newspaper headlines, we hear Weill and Hughes at their most scathing. — D.F.

-Street-Scene-StudioStudio Cast, 1990 (London, 2CDs) 4 out of 5 stars (4 / 5) Street Scene is a nearly through-sung piece, and conductor John Mauceri’s tangy, respectful treatment is its first complete recording.
+Street-Scene-StudioStudio Cast, 1990 (London, 2CDs) 4 out of 5 stars (4 / 5) Street Scene is a nearly through-sung piece, and conductor John Mauceri’s tangy, respectful treatment is only the second complete recording to appear, hot on the heels of the 1989 effort reviewed above.
 The score is sung beautifully and with appropriate passion by a cast led by Josephine Barstow, Samuel Ramey, Angelina Reaux, and Jerry Hadley.
-But the acting, which includes a turn by maestro Mauceri as a police officer, isn’t quite so beautiful or passionate.
-Ramey does some particularly leaden emoting as the bullying husband in a melodrama that telescopes birth, death, and thwarted romance into a couple of hot June days.
+But the acting, which includes a turn by maestro Mauceri as a police officer, isn’t quite so beautiful or passionate; Ramey does some particularly leaden emoting as the bullying husband in a melodrama that telescopes birth, death, and thwarted romance into a couple of hot June days.
 Perhaps because Mauceri is such a purist, he takes no liberties with tempi or meter.
 As a result, the awkward manner in which some of the words are set to the melodies is more noticeable here, and this must have presented a challenge for the singers.
 On the other hand, in declaiming their lines with such fervor, these performers see to it that the authors’ political and social criticism comes across loud and clear, helped by the fact that the recording is very well engineered. — D.F.

 Stop the World — I Want to Get Off